etingof/snmpsim-control-plane/README.md

       --data-dir "data" \

 ```

+The above script is rendered from a Jinja2 template.
+If you need to have
+SNMP simulator invoked somehow differently, just copy over the built-in
+template, modify it and pass to the REST API server via a configuration
+option.

 Monitoring part of REST API provides ever growing counters reflecting the
 operations of SNMP Simulator instances running under the supervision of